Raxuti333/RVideo/README.md

 you can now access the website from address "http://127.0.0.1:8080" if you have changed the port in the **.conf** use it instead of the 8080

-### Trouble shooting

-If the program is crashing check your python version and see if it is at least >= 3.13.5!

 ## .config

 The **.config** file has a simple format: